Tuesday, May 30, 2006

 If evolutionism is true, moral values and societal ethics are logically dependant upon the whimsical decisions of the majority.
 Without an omnipotent, omniscient Law Giver, the existence of any moral law is inherently contradictory.
 That which is right or wrong will eventually depend upon the common opinions of the mob.
 Mobocracy will be the ultimate rule of life.

 Again, if humans are indeed the product of blind chance, mutations and natural selection, the existence of absolute moral values cannot be justified.
 How can molecules and atoms account for the genesis of morality?
-How dare a Neo-Darwinist believes in human rights?
+How dare a Neo-Darwinist believe in human rights?
 If “jaws and claws” are the rules of survival, and if indeed, survival is of the fittest, then that which is weak, diseased or etiolated ought to be eliminated by nature.
 In fact, the murder of societal misfits ought to be a quotidian occurrence.
 We should redirect the question back to Professor Dawkins: “What in the 21st century are we doing venerating a fatuous, pseudo-scientific theory like Neo-Darwinism?”

 Apparently, Dawkins believes that the “Judeo-Christian moral edifice are cruel and brutish” because it emphasizes monogamy, family values and love for fellow humans.
 I believe professor Dawkins would be most pleased if such “Judeo-Christian” values are expunged from his own family and society.
 Perhaps Dawkins would do well to “walk his talk.”